DanielGrin31/DigitalTraining/Week2.md

 **For example: Google Cloud Functions, AWS Lambda**

 This means writing code to be executed as functions based on some event like http request or writing to a database etc.
-this is different from paas because you dont need to worry about deployment or application architecture and only about small functions that are executed based on events.
+this is different from paas because you dont need to worry about deployment or the underlying infrastructure and only about small functions that are executed based on events.
 #### Saas
 cloud computing service model where users can access and use software applications over the internet on a subscription basis.
 The software is centrally hosted and maintained by the cloud provider, who manages the underlying infrastructure, including servers, databases, and application updates.
 Users can access the software through web browsers or thin clients, eliminating the need for local installation and management.
 **For example: Gmail, DropBox**